treffynnon/php5.2-phpunit3.6.12-phar/README.md

     composer run-script build

-You'll now have phpunit-php52.phar in the directory
+You'll now have phpunit-php52.phar in the directory.

+If you get a warning from Box about phar.readonly you re-run the command with

+    php -d phar.readonly=off composer run-script build

+or you can disable it permanently you php.ini file.

 ## Run it against your tests